 - Add about 4 -5 meatballs to the frying pan.
 Do not crowd them, you want plenty of room to move them around.
 Lower the heat to a medium-low, about a 3 on my stove.

 - Using a soup spoon, gently move the meatballs around the pan, lightly browning all the sides.
 The soup spoon helps keep the rounded shape.
+Do not overcook - they will continue cooking in the oven.

 - Remove the meatballs from the pan and place on a paper towel.
 Repeat the process until all of the meatballs are browned.